pandodao/developers.pando.im/docs/guide/talkee.md

 ## Register your site

-To apply for a `site_id`, please kindly send an email to `contact@pando.im` with the following details:
+To apply for a `site_id`, please visit [this page](https://talkee.pando.im/) to register your site.

+The following details are required:

 - Your site name
-- Your site URL
+- Your site origin (e.g. https://pando.im)

-Additionally, please answer the following questions:

-1. What is your expected daily comment count?
-2. Do you wish to enable the reward feature?
-3. If yes, specify the number of tokens you want to distribute daily and the token/coin symbol.
-4. Do you want to activate the stored on blockchain feature?

-We'll review your application and get back to you promptly.

 ::: tip Notes
-- Ensure that the tokens/coins you want to distribute are supported by [Mixin Network](https://mixin.one/snapshots).
+- You need to sign in with Mixin Messenger to register your site.
+- Each account can only register 3 sites.
 - An amount of tokens/coins may be required to cover the cost of the reward feature.
 - Currently, we only support arweave as the storage network.
+- Ensure that the tokens/coins you want to distribute are supported by [Mixin Network](https://mixin.one/snapshots).
 :::

 ### Pricing